Skip to content

 relationship_manifest.json

-The v1.0 golden signatures protect selected contract-significant fields of these surfaces.
+The v1.0 golden signatures protect selected contract-significant fields of the stable surfaces.

 They do not freeze full generated JSON files, absolute paths, human-oriented output, Markdown wording, generated runtime bindings, generated ground dictionaries or disposable artifact formatting.